28 Mar Malaga Travel Tips – 16 Unusual Things To Do

 Tejeringo’s Coffee – Calle Méndez Núñez, 6, 29008 Málaga, Spain

-Malaga has its over version of Churros, the popular long sugary doughnut from Spain.
+Malaga has its own version of Churros, the popular long sugary doughnut from Spain.
 Called tejeringos, they are smaller and thinner and are fried in a circle.
 The best place to try these sugary treats is in Tejeringo’s Coffee Malaga.
 This café is legendary and super popular with the locals.
 Make like the locals do and order them with a hot chocolate.
-You then drunk the tejeringos into your hot chocolate. class=”s1″>In Tejeringo’s Coffee, you can choose from four dipping sauces; chocolate, white chocolate, Kinder and dulce de leche.
+You then drunk the tejeringos into your hot chocolate.
+In Tejeringo’s Coffee, you can choose from four dipping sauces; chocolate, white chocolate, Kinder and dulce de leche.
 Feeling wild?
 Get all four!
 The best time to come here is early in the morning or later in the evening as this is when the crowds have died down.
 But the tejeringos in Tejeringo’s Coffee are worth queueing for.
 Just ask the locals.

 Thanks for reading